AkiraOS implements a multi-layered security architecture combining WASM sandboxing with custom capability-based access control.

 Embedded Manifest (Preferred):

-;; Custom section in .wasm file
+;; Custom section in .wasm file.
+Must be valid JSON.

-(custom "akira-manifest"
+(custom ".akira.manifest"

 )